curvegrid/go-ethereum-wiki/Accounts---key-storage-specification.md

 # Accounts / key storage specification

-This is an attempt to write down a single specification from the multiple sources of conversations which have so far been used for accounts / key storage specs:
+This is an attempt to compile a single, written specification from the multiple sources which have so far been used for accounts / key storage specs:

 * Skype calls
 * Skype chats